 That’s why there’s no problem and no shame in saying “I’m in the middle of something – I’ll come find you when I’m done.”
 That way, they’re not going to come back looking for you, because you’re going to them when you get a chance.
 It frees you to do what you actually need to be doing right now, and get to the rest later.

 One of the classic parts of the vacation auto-responder emails everyone sets up when they leave is something to the effect of, “if you need help, call Dean at 555-1234.
 If you REALLY need help, call my cell phone at…” Create the same sort of system for your workday.

 If at all possible, have another person – an assistant, or partner – who can deal with people who need you, while you’re working.
 If people absolutely need to talk to you this very second, create a system for that.
 Knock three times, quack like a duck, and bring me a Coke.
 Or, you know, something like that.

 I wouldn’t trade office life for anything – I love having people to eat lunch with, ask questions of, and collaborate with to make things better than I could do myself.
 It’s also a lot harder to procrastinate when everyone can see you on Facebook, but I digress.
 Distractions do come, some unavoidable, but by minimizing necessary distractions and avoiding unnecessary ones, you’re in great shape to get tons more done.

 How do you deal with distractions when you need to get work done?

 Popular search terms for this article:

-how to get someone out of your office, distractions, how to keep people out of your office, how to get people out of your office, best ways to get people out of my cubicle, How to get co-workers out of your workspace, how to get someone out of your office politely, how to grt rid of someone in your cubicle, how to keep someone out of your office meme
+how to get someone out of your office, distractions, how to keep people out of your office, how to get people out of your office, stop people from coming to my desk, when its ok kick someone out of your office